-On the other hand, the considerable mobilization to the crusade in eleventh-century Christendom reflects the effectiveness of contemporary communication channels to spread the papal message across Europe.
-The question still stands as to the suitability of these same channels with regard the challenging enterprise overseas.
-The crusades, indeed, confronted contemporaries, primarily the papacy, with the imperative of developing efficient communication channels with those who departed to the Holy Land.
-This was a rather difficult goal due to the heterogeneous character of the crusade crowds:
+Nonetheless, the considerable mobilization occasioned by the call to the Crusade in eleventh-century Christendom indicates the effectiveness of contemporary communication channels by which the papal message was spread throughout Europe.
+The question remains, however, whether these same channels were suitable for the execution of this challenging enterprise overseas.
+Indeed, the Crusades necessitated the development of efficient communication channels to maintain contact with those who had departed for the Holy Land.
+While this was especially true for the papacy, it proved rather difficult owing to the multinational character of the crusaders:

 And whoever heard of such a mixture of languages in one army?
 There were present Franks, Flemings, Frisians, Gauls, Allobroges, Lotharingians, Alemanni, Bavarians, Normans, English, Scots, Aquitanians, Italians, Dacians, Apulians, Iberians, Britons, Greeks, and Armenians.
 If any Briton or Teuton wishes to question me, I could neither reply nor understand.

-At the crusader period, however, a magnanimous God seemingly reversed the biblical myth of the Tower of Babel (Gen. xi: 1‒9), and those who departed to the Holy Land eventually amalgamated like brothers:
+During the Crusader period, however, a magnanimous God seems to have reversed the biblical myth of the Tower of Babel (Gen. XI: 1‒9), and those who departed for the Holy Land eventually came together as brothers in arms:

 Consider, I pray, and reflect how in our time God has transformed the Occident into the Orient.
 For we who were Occidentals have now become Orientals.
 He who was a Roman or a Frank has in this land been made into a Galilean, or a Palestinian […].
 We have already forgotten the places of our birth […].
 Words of different languages have become common property known to each nationality, and mutual faith unites those who are ignorant of their descent […].
 He who was born a stranger is now as one born here; he who was born an alien has become as a native.

-Notwithstanding Fulcher’s enthusiastic but imaginary description, linguistic barriers did not disappear and characterized much of the crusade period.
-Twelfth-century chroniclers indeed recognized the “diversity of nations, customs, and languages” among those who restored Lisbon to Christian rule on 25 October 1147, as well.
+Notwithstanding Fulcher’s enthusiastic, if fantastical, description, linguistic barriers did not disappear, but instead characterized much of the Crusade period.
+Indeed, twelfth-century chroniclers recognized the “diversity of nations, customs, and languages” apparent also among those who restored Christian rule to Lisbon on 25 October 1147.

-Semantic diversity left its mark in preaching, the main propaganda network at the disposal of medieval speakers.
-Bernard of Clairvaux, for example, preached the Second Crusade at the urban centres of France, Lothringia, Flanders, and Germany (1146-47).
-Bernard, however, was able to preach in French and Latin while his listeners ignored these languages; still, they were captivated by the abbot’s message as if it was emitted in the German vernacular.
-When linguistic barriers disappeared, as in Vézelay, Bernard’s preaching aroused such enthusiasm that he had to tear up his clothing to meet the crowd demand for crosses.
-Archdeacon Gerard of Wales, as well, preached the Third Crusade (1188-92) in Latin to Welsh people, whose knowledge of the ecclesiastical language was nil; the clergyman further declared that the main importance of crusade preaching did not lie in its content but in the way it was delivered and the emotions it raised.
-Universal weeping and miracles were considered most fundamental proofs of success.
+Linguistic diversity had an effect on preaching, the principal means of disseminating propaganda at the disposal of medieval speakers.
+Bernard of Clairvaux, for example, preached the Second Crusade in the urban centers of France, Lothringia, Flanders, and Germany (1146–1147).
+Bernard, however, was able to preach only in French and Latin and yet, German listeners were as captivated by the zeal and force of the abbot’s sermons as if they had been delivered in their own vernacular.
+In Vézelay, Bernard’s preaching aroused such enthusiasm that he had to tear up his clothing to meet the crowd’s demand for crosses.
+Similarly, Archdeacon Gerard of Wales preached the Third Crusade (1188–1192) in Latin to Welsh people, who had absolutely no knowledge of the ecclesiastical language, declaring that preaching about the Crusade was less about content and more about the emotions raised in the delivery.
+Mass weeping and the manifestation of miracles were considered proof of success.

-The wide reception of both Bernard of Clairvaux and Gerard of Wales makes it clear that beyond linguistic skills, body language and mass suggestion played crucial roles in enlisting medieval audiences to the Holy War against the Infidel.
-Indeed, the need to dialogue with their contemporaries and bring them to an immediate, active response – i.e., not only taking the crusader vow but also departing overseas -- fostered the preachers’ use of audio-visual channels, such as loud voices, songs (mostly in the vernacular), bells, processions, public prayers, ornaments, and gestures.
+The widespread reception of both Bernard of Clairvaux and Gerard of Wales makes it clear that, beyond linguistic skills, body language and mass suggestion played crucial roles in enlisting medieval audiences in the Holy War against the infidel.
+Indeed, the need to enter into a dialogue with their contemporaries and elicit from them an immediate, active response – i.e., not only taking the crusader vow but also departing for abroad – saw the preachers making use of a variety of techniques to arouse visceral reactions amount the faithful, such as loud shouting, songs (mostly in the vernacular), bells, processions, public prayers, ornaments, and gestures.